 A high-fiber diet significantly affects the digestive system.
 Fiber absorbs water in the body.
 So, endurance athletes tend to feel bloated or heavy.

 Is fiber good or bad for endurance athletes?
 Timing is everything!
 Endurance athletes should consume fiber.
 But, they should avoid fiber a couple of hours before exercise or a big race.

 As a rule of thumb, runners and other endurance athletes should avoid eating foods rich in fiber 3 hours prior to strenuous exercise.
 Fiber needs at least 3 hours to be digested.
 Pre-exercise fiber intake has been linked to increased risk of intestinal cramps.[4,5]

 They should avoid foods high in protein or fat as well

 So, athletes should avoid having breakfast with whole-wheat bread or whole-grain cereal before a morning race.
 White bread is a better option.

 Dietary fiber ingestion causes increased splanchnic vasodilation and splanchnic flow.
 On the contrary, endurance exercise demands prolonged splanchnic hypoperfusion!
 To put it simply, the body has completely opposite needs during exercise compared to digesting.

 Mechanical forces during exercise can alter the blood flow, and the mucosal activity of the gastrointestinal system.
 Also, running may cause neuroendocrine changes, and put a tremendous stress on the gastrointestinal system.
 Hence, endurance exercise can cause abdominal disturbance.

-Therefore, it’s vital for an athlete to avoid putting extra stress to the gastrointestinal system, eating foods rich in fiber!
+Therefore, it’s vital for an athlete to avoid putting extra stress on the gastrointestinal system by eating foods rich in fiber before a race!

 A small amount of fiber won’t upset you